Takt Time Calculator

 What is takt time?

-Takt time refers to the time interval that each product should be produced over to meet demand.
+Takt time refers to the time interval that each product should be produced to meet demand.

 In mass production, either over-production or underproduction can lead to inefficiencies and losses, so you should carefully control the manufacturing pace.

-If you're running a business, you can set up a system to operate like clockwork so that each new product is created over a specific time interval.
+Suppose you're running a business.
+Aside from working on your business budget worksheet, you can also set up a system to operate like clockwork so that you create a new piece of product over a specific time interval.
 This time interval is the takt time.

 History of the takt time concept